stuarthill0/hillinfo/README.md

 # SAP S/4HANA for Beginners - A Course

+What is the course page?
+You can use Page to learning.
+Who can use this feature?
+Page is available in public repositories for private.

+GitHub Pages now uses GitHub Actions to execute the Jekyll build.
+When using a branch as the source of your build, GitHub Actions must be enabled in your repository if you want to use the built-in Jekyll workflow.
+Alternatively, if GitHub Actions is unavailable or disabled, adding a .nojekyll file to the root of your source branch will bypass the Jekyll build process and deploy the content directly.
+For more information on enabling GitHub Actions, see Managing GitHub Actions settings for a repository.

 ## 10 Lessons teaching everything you need to know to start SAP